kewaljani/Data-Analyses-on-movie-ratings-/Part1/readme.md

-"# Data-Analyses-on-movie-ratings-"
 # Part 1 Hypothesis testing on Movie ratings

- Purpose: In this project, we have to demonstrate the essential skills involved in hypothesis testing.
+## Purpose: In this project, we have to demonstrate the essential skills involved in hypothesis testing.
 To do so, we will use a real dataset that stems from a replication attempt of published research (Wallisch & Whritner, 2017).

 ### 1)	Are movies that are more popular (operationalized as having more ratings) rated higher than movies that are less popular?
  Null Hypothesis : All Movies popular or less popular are rated Equally